DLR-VF/TAPAS/README.md

 ## Requirements:
  - Installed and running Postgres 11 server with the Postgis 3 extension
- - Java 11+
+ - Java 11

 ### Basic Postgres DB Setup:

 This only applies if you don't have an already running Postgres/Postgis system.

- Get [Postgres 11+](https://www.postgresql.org/) for your operating system and install it.
+ Get [Postgres 11](https://www.postgresql.org/) for your operating system and install it.
  Also get and install [Postgis](https://postgis.net/install/) for your system where installed the postgres server.

 Initialize local DB Server:

   `initdb[.exe] -D path/to/data/dir -E UTF8 -U DEFAULTSUPERUSER --pwprompt`

-  'DEFAULTSUPERUSER' should probably be 'postgres', but you can set whatever you want.
+  `DEFAULTSUPERUSER` should probably be 'postgres', but you can set whatever you want.

 Start DB server: